 Drop Servicing’s Drawbacks

 The most noticeable disadvantage of drop servicing is a lack of quality control.
-Because you are not providing the digital service directly, you do not have complete control over its quality.
+Since you do not provide digital services directly, you do not have complete control over its quality.

 If you outsource to the wrong provider, you may find yourself spending a lot of time repairing other people’s work.
 This reduces both your margin and your time.